- 2 medium carrots, cut into 1-inch pieces

 - 1/2 teaspoon rubbed sage

 - 1/2 teaspoon chili powder

 - 1 broiler/fryer chicken (4 to 5 pounds)

 - Place carrots and onion in a 6-qt. slow cooker.
 In a small bowl, mix garlic and oil.
 In another bowl, mix dry seasonings.

 - Tuck wings under chicken; tie drumsticks together.
 With fingers, carefully loosen skin from chicken breast; rub garlic mixture under the skin.
 Secure skin to underside of breast with toothpicks.

-- Place chicken in slow cooker over vegetables, breast side up; sprinkle with seasoning mixture.
+- Place chicken in slow cooker over carrots and onions, breast side up; sprinkle with seasoning mixture.
 Cook, covered, on low 4-5 hours (a thermometer inserted in thigh should read at least 170°).

 - Remove chicken from slow cooker; tent with foil.
+Discard vegetables.
 Let chicken stand 15 minutes before carving.
 Yield: 6 servings.

 "Delicious!
 A great summer recipe with results that everyone was eager to eat.
 Served with roasted vegetables.
 Wouldn'tWouldn't change a thing and definitely would make it again."